Victor-Johnson/Victor-Johnson/README.md

 # Hi 👋, I'm Victor Johnson

 ### Data and AI Software Engineer
-#### "I enjoy designing systems that connect machine learning, data engineering, and cloud infrastructure — turning ideas into reliable solutions"
+#### "I enjoy designing systems that connect machine learning, data engineering, and cloud infrastructure ,turning ideas into reliable solutions"

 - 🔭 I'm currently working on **Working on a Pytorch Project with the Jetson Nano**